gradle/gradle/design-docs/dependency-resolution-reporting.md

      \--- foo:bar:3.0 [default] (*)
 </pre>

-2. Consider a new report that focuses on the version conflict information.
+2. Consider a new console report that traverses the graph the opposite way.

+Not sure how to call this report.
+The idea is to traverse the graph the other way and print information who depends on a given dependency.
+This report is useful to track where the given version of some dependency was picked up from in case of conflict resolution.
+This report could drive some conveniences to our DependencyGraph API.

 # Integration test coverage